juliangruber/backer/README.md

 ## Idea

+Mirror your files between all your computers and servers, so when a harddrive breaks or a computer gets stolen you don't lose anything.

-Like bittorrent sync, but open source and in node.js, so it runs on SmartOS too.
+Like [bittorrent sync](http://labs.bittorrent.com/experiments/sync.html), but open source and in node.js, so it runs on SmartOS too.

+Like [dropbox](https://www.dropbox.com/), but stores your data only on _your_ machines.
+No third party - except possibly internet providers - involved.

 ## Possible features